HappyRay/testscribe/docs/index.markdown

 4. [Optional] Use the generated test files for debugging, regression tests, etc.
 The file locations can be found in the output.

+# Setup

+## Required setup
+Use your favorite tool to add [testscribe](https://pypi.org/project/testscribe/) to your development python library dependencies.
+Note that it is not needed as a production dependency.

+## Optional setup
+To take full advantage of the tool, some optional setups are needed.

+### Add config files
+Config files allow you to
+* add additional directories to your python path during a test run
+* customize the generated tests' root directory
+* a python function to run before a test run to
+  * configure aliases for frequently used inputs such as a full package name
+  * patch dependencies of your test target

+By default, it looks for a configuration file named test-scribe-config.yml in the working directory of a test run.
+The config file's path can be overwritten with command line options.
+[Here](https://github.com/HappyRay/testscribe/blob/main/test-scribe-config.yml) is a sample config file.

+See the config file section for more details.